Historical Resolution Tracking Feature » Appointment of F-Root Server Operator Representative to the RSSAC

 In May 2013, the root server operators (RSO) agreed to an initial membership of RSO representatives for RSSAC, and each RSO nominated an individual.
 The Board of Directors approved the initial membership of RSSAC in July 2013 with staggered terms.

-The F-root server operator, Internet Systems Consortium, has requested to change its representative from Jim Martin to Brian Reid for the remainder of the term.
+Brian Reid has been serving as the F-root server operator representative since March 2016.
+On 17 January 2017, the F-root server operator, Internet Systems Consortium, requested to change its representative from Brian Reid to Fred Baker for the remainder of the term.

 The appointment of this RSSAC member is not anticipated to have any fiscal impact on ICANN, though there are budgeted resources necessary for ongoing support of the RSSAC.